 Adult & Teen Challenge of the Midlands is an interdenominational ministry.
 We partner with individuals, churches, and other ministries from various backgrounds to offer Hope in Christ.
 Teen Challenge was founded by David Wilkerson under the Assemblies of God.
 Today, we receive support from individuals and churches across denominational lines.

 21. Where do students attend church?

-Students enrolled in Adult & Teen Challenge visit churches of various denominations on a regular basis to minister and offer encouragement.
+Students enrolled in Adult & Teen Challenge attend church together.
+We also visit churches of various denominations to minister and offer encouragement.
 In the Re-entry phase, students attend the church of their choice.